Baked Mac And Cheese With Ham is one of the most comforting meals you can have.

 Believe it or not, pasta and cheese casseroles have appeared in European cookbooks since the 14th century.
 The recipes were very simple.
 The freshly made dough was sliced into pieces, boiled, then drained.
 The cooked pasta was mixed with cheese and butter in layers and then baked.

 The more modern recipes from the 1700s were made with Bechamel sauce and a Cheddar and Parmesan cheese mixture.

-A fun trivia for you: The famous British Victorian cookbook Mrs. Beeton’s Book of Household Management has a recipe for macaroni and cheese where the pasta is boiled for 1 1/2 to 1 3/4 hours!!!
-I can only imagine how the pasta looked like after cooking it for such a long time!
+Here is a fun trivia for you: The famous British Victorian cookbook Mrs. Beeton’s Book of Household Management has a recipe for macaroni and cheese where the pasta is boiled for 1 1/2 to 1 3/4 hours!!!
+I can only imagine what the pasta looked like after cooking it for such a long time!
 Yikes!

 Why you should make this Mac And Cheese With Ham recipe

 - Comforting– A perfect dish for chilly nights and feeding a crowd of hungry people.